Do you have the skills but not the qualification? Recognition of Prior Learning may be for you!

 You will be provided with the direct contact details for your assessor.
 You will be able to contact them by phone, email and in some cases in person.

 Can I get a refund if I am not eligible for the qualification?

-There is no cost for the initial assessment which will give you an indication of your suitability to undertake the RPL assessment.
+There is no cost for the Free Skills Assessment which will give you an indication of your suitability to undertake the RPL assessment.

 If you commence the formal RPL assessment you will be required to pay a minimum 50% deposit to cover the time for our assessor(s) to review your evidence.
 This deposit is not refundable.
 If you have paid in full and are deemed unsuitable for RPL at this point we will refund all fees paid excluding the 50% deposit.